 If I say marshmallow it probably conjures up childhood memories of campfires and smores.
 Rightfully so.
 However the marshmallows we have today only received the name of the herbal healing plant our ancestors once knew.
 The marshmallow benefits and uses are many, while any side effects are very few if any at all.
 The root of this beautiful flower, that was once the original marshmallow, has many healing properties.
-Maybe enough that you may want to happily consider giving it a tad bit garden space (wink, wink).
+Maybe enough that you may want to happily consider giving it a tad bit of garden space (wink, wink).

 This tall beautiful perennial flower just so happens to fall in the same family as hollyhocks and okra.
 This helps to explain its mucilage nature, much like you find in an okra once cut open.